pyranid/pyranid/README.md

 Pyranid uses JDBC `executeLargeUpdate(...)` / `executeLargeBatch(...)` when supported and falls back to standard update APIs when the driver reports lack of support.
 That support decision is cached per `Database` instance.

+### Notifications

+Pyranid 4.6 adds a database-neutral API for transient named notifications, with PostgreSQL `LISTEN`/`NOTIFY` as the first implementation.
+Notifications are lossy hints: applications remain responsible for reconciling authoritative durable state and for supervising or reopening listener sessions.

+Each listener holds one backend session for the callback lifetime.
+Use a direct or session-pooled listener source; PgBouncer transaction and statement pooling are unsupported for listeners and can appear to register before delivery silently stops.
+See the [Notifications guide](https://www.pyranid.com/docs/notifications) for the API, topology, interruption, and reconciliation contracts.

 ### Metrics Collection

 Metrics collection is disabled by default.
-Configure a [`MetricsCollector`](https://javadoc.pyranid.com/com/pyranid/MetricsCollector.html) at build time to collect statement, transaction, connection, savepoint, stream, and post-transaction counters.
+Configure a [`MetricsCollector`](https://javadoc.pyranid.com/com/pyranid/MetricsCollector.html) at build time to collect statement, transaction, connection, savepoint, stream, post-transaction, and notification-session metrics.

 ```java
 MetricsCollector metricsCollector = MetricsCollector.inMemoryInstance();